 Johor Bahru has a tropical climate, experiencing warm, sunny weather throughout the year.
 Rain can be expected all year, but is most frequent from November to January.

-Some rain and a t-storm in the morning
+An a.m. t-storm, then rain and a t-storm

 LanguageBahasa Malaysia, English, Mandarin, Tamil